smithy-lang/smithy/_sources/spec/validation.rst.txt

        * - Property
          - Type
          - Description
-       * - shapeNames
-         - ``string``
-         - Specifies the camelCase style of shape names.
-Can be set to either "upper" (the default) or "lower".
        * - memberNames
          - ``string``
          - Specifies the camelCase style of member names.
 Can be set to either